fshowalter/movielog-archive/reviews/riders-of-destiny-1933.md

 _Riders of Destiny_ is not a good movie, but it is an important one.

+It opens with John Wayne on horseback, strumming a guitar and singing a solemn ballad.
+The voice belongs to the director's son, and it's clear Wayne won't win any lip-sync awards.
+After his introduction, Wayne evades some evil henchmen in a scene that tries for slapstick but fails.
+Soon, he’s embroiled in a water-rights dispute between some ranchers and a shady businessman.
+With laughable dialog and stilted pacing, the film works best when it cuts to the action.

+Overseen by Yakima Canutt, the stunts impress.
+Their straightforward presentation conveys a visceral tension even big-budget productions fail to match.
+One, a horse and rider diving over a cliff and into a lake below proved so impressive, the studio recycled it for later productions.

-It was John Wayne’s first film for Monogram Pictures.
-Over the next two years, Monogram cast Wayne as the lead in 16 pictures, all westerns.
-These productions were quick and cheap, wrapping in about a week with a budget of around ten-thousand dollars.
-Unlike the oaters Wayne was shooting for Warner Bros., which were remakes featuring recycled footage, these were original productions with original stunt work.
+This was John Wayne's first film for Monogram Pictures.
+Over the next two years, Monogram would cast Wayne as the lead in 16 productions, all westerns.
+They were quick and cheap shoots, wrapping in a week with budgets of around ten-thousand dollars.

-Wayne would bond with these stunt men over drinks and card games.
-Their physicality and mannerisms would, along with some coaching from sometime costar Paul Fix, shape the iconic John Wayne persona.
-His performance here is still stiff and rough around the edges, but he's given freedom to experiment with his posture, gait, and cadence.
+These films offered Wayne the freedom to experiment with his posture, gait, and cadence.
+During production, Wayne bonded with the stuntmen, many actual cowboys, over drinks and card games.
+Their physicality and mannerisms formed the foundation of the iconic John Wayne persona.

-The plot sees Wayne as a singing cowboy who becomes embroiled in a water-rights dispute between some ranchers and a shady businessman.

-It doesn't start well.
-Wayne's singing is done by the director's son, and it's clear Wayne isn't going to win any lip sync awards.
-After his introduction, he evades some of the bad guy's henchmen in a scene that tries for slapstick but fails.

-But things get somewhat better.
-The supporting cast includes Gabby Hayes and Earl Dwire, a pair of fine character actors.
-The stunts, overseen by Yakima Canutt, impress.
-One, a horse and rider diving over a cliff and into a lake below would be recycled for later productions.

-I wouldn't recommend _Riders of Destiny_, it’s far too uneven, with laughable dialog and stilted plotting.
-But it is an interesting look at the work Marion Morrison put in to become John Wayne.
+I wouldn't recommend _Riders of Destiny_, but it marks an important step on the road Marion Morrison took to become John Wayne.